Juliet Gas Field, Block 47/14b, North Sea, United Kingdom

 Shaw Pipeline Services - AUT Pipeline Inspection Technology and Procedures

 A division of ShawCor, Shaw Pipeline Services provides reliable pipeline...

 The Juliet reservoir is situated in the Southern Gas Basin.
 Its sands are made up of gas bearing Leman Sandstone, which itself is part of the larger sandstone group known as Rotliegend.
 This sandstone is regarded as the most significant natural gas reservoir in the region.

 The Juliet has P50 reserves of 56 billion cubic feet.
-The reserve estimate, however, is expected to step-up after the reprocessing of new seismic showed increased gas initially in place (GIIP) leves=ls.
+The reserve estimate, however, is expected to step-up after the reprocessing of new seismic showed increased gas initially in place (GIIP) levels.

 At peak, the field is anticipated to produce 80mmcfd.
-This is equivalent to one percent of UK's total demand for natural gas in 2011.
+This was equivalent to one percent of UK's total demand for natural gas in 2011.

 North Sea-based field development

 The field development plan (FDP) for the Juliet was submitted for governmental approval in June 2010.
 It was ratified by the UK Department of Energy and Climate Change (DECC) in June 2012.

 The partners developed the Juliet field as a subsea tie-back to the Pickerill A platform, which is operated by Perenco, an Anglo-French oil and gas firm based in London.